hyperform/hyperform/README.md

 npm install hyperform
 ```

-or if you use Bower:
+or you can use Bower:

 ```sh
 bower install hyperform